stackpress/lib/docs/Events.md

 A Map of event matches with their patterns, parameters, and arguments.

-#### Using Other ExpressEmitters
+### 3.5.
+Using Other ExpressEmitters

-The following example shows how to merge patterns and listeners from another emitter.
+The following example shows how to merge patterns and listeners from another emitter for composition.

 ```typescript
 const emitter1 = new ExpressEmitter('/');